Musée historique de Haguenau

 The Musée historique (Historical museum) is one of the three museums of Haguenau, France.
 It was established in 1900 and inaugurated in 1905, when Haguenau was a German town and part of Alsace-Lorraine.
 In spite of its name, it is as much an art museum as a museum dedicated to History.

+History

 The museum was founded by the mayor, Xavier Nessel, who was also a keen amateur archaeologist.
 The building was initially designed to house the municipal collections, the municipal archive and the municipal library.
 It was built by the architects Joseph Müller (1863–??) and (1852–1912) who also designed the Strassburger Sängerhaus.